jundalisay/spblist/content/en/social/cycles/greece.md

 ### A Consequence of the Derivatives Spree in the 2000s

 In the 2000s, credit default swaps took off.
 It allowed large corporations to take on huge amounts of debt and spread the risk to so many people and investors.
-The key change was to regard the derivatives as an **insurance**, instead of as a loan.
+The key change was to regard the derivatives as an **insurance** which could be sold to many people, instead of as a loan.

+Previously, this was illegal.
+But the [repeal of Glass-Steagall](https://en.wikipedia.org/wiki/Aftermath_of_the_repeal_of_the_Glass%E2%80%93Steagall_Act) suddenly allowed it from 1999.

 {{< youtube W-Q9AOp2FW8 >}}

 This allowed banks to sell huge amounts of debt which then gave huge amounts of profits, and so they pushed it aggressively.

 It soon spread to public debt where governments were offered so much debt.
-This is why former [Greek Prime Minister Simitis](https://english.pku.edu.cn/news_events/news/global/473.html) blamed "European economic management".
+This is why former [Greek Prime Minister Simitis](https://english.pku.edu.cn/news_events/news/global/473.html) blamed "European economic management" which was helpless against it.

 The last line of defense should have been credit rating agencies.
 Unfortunately, [their revenue came from the lenders](https://www.theguardian.com/business/2010/apr/28/greece-debt-crisis-standard-poor-credit-agencies) and so they allowed bad debt.